jshawl/peanut-butter-and-jelly/07-uxdi-collaboration/grids/css-grids-lesson-plan.md

 **Q:** Did anybody use a CSS front-end framework for their project?

 **Q:** What is a CSS front-end framework?
-* Like a library, that it gives us a toolkit that we can use to streamline the front-end development process.
+* Like a library, in that it gives us a toolkit that we can use to streamline the front-end development process.
-* But it's a framework, so that means we need to follow a certain structure.
+* But it's a framework, so that means we need to follow a certain structure and name things a certain way.
-  * **TODO:** What is that structure?
-Why is it not a library?
+  * If you use Bootstrap but don't follow their protocol, Bootstrap styling won't work.

 There are tons of front-end frameworks out there -- like Bootstrap, Foundation, Material Design -- that incorporate grid systems.
 * They're not necessarily better.
 In fact, if you're only looking to implement a grid system and not any additional styling, you might be better off building a grid from scratch.